Gainesville Renewable Energy Center, United States of America

-Gainesville Renewable Energy Center (GREC) is a 100MW biomass fuelled power plant being developed in Gainesville, Florida, US.
+Gainesville Renewable Energy Center (GREC) is a 102.5MW biomass-fuelled power plant developed in Gainesville, Florida, US.

-Massachusetts-based American Renewables are building the plant at an estimated cost of $500m.
-Construction of the GREC started in March 2011 and is expected to be completed in 2013.
+Massachusetts-based American Renewables built the plant at a cost of $500m.
+Construction of the GREC started in March 2011 and commercial operations were started in December 2013.

-The plant is expected to supply renewable energy to 70,000 households in the Gainesville region through a 30-year power purchase agreement signed with Gainesville Regional Utilities (GRU) in May 2009.
+The plant supplies renewable energy to approximately 70,000 households in the Gainesville region through a 30-year power purchase agreement signed with Gainesville Regional Utilities (GRU) in May 2009.

-GREC will help in reducing the region's dependence on imported coal.
-It will be eligible for federal tax credits if completed by 2014, which will result in significant savings for GRU ratepayers.
+GREC helps to reduce the region’s dependence on imported coal.
+It is eligible for federal tax credits, which results in significant savings for GRU ratepayers.

-During the construction phase of the plant, 1,100 direct and indirect jobs are expected to be generated.
-After completion, 44 permanent jobs will be generated to operate and maintain the plant.
+During the construction phase of the plant, 1,100 direct and indirect jobs were generated.
+After completion, 44 permanent jobs were created to operate and maintain the plant.

 GREC project history

-Gainesville's power needs are met by three power plants operated by Gainesville Regional Utilities (GRU).
+Gainesville’s power needs were being met by three power plants operated by Gainesville Regional Utilities (GRU).

-Energy demand in the region is increasing at a faster rate than what the existing power plants can produce to cope with demand.
-In 2003, GRU felt the need to build an additional plant to meet the unmet demand by 2023.
+Energy demand in the region has been increasing at a faster rate than what the existing power plants can produce to cope with demand.
+In 2003, GRU had felt the need to build an additional plant to meet the unmet demand by 2023.

 Since GRU's existing plants are nearly 30 years old, improving the reliability of its power generation portfolio was also essential.